fiveBenilu/music_wish/README.md

 📄 License

-MIT License – free to use and modify.
+GPLv3 License – free to use and modify.

 ⸻